Val-des-Monts: Languages

 According to the 2021 Canadian Census by Statistics Canada, 62% of Val-des-Monts' population speak both official languages of Canada while 32% speak only French and 6% speak only English.

 At home, 84% speak only French, 13% only English, and 2% both English and French.
 Beside the language spoken the most often at home, 6% also speak English and 3% also speak French.

 Among the population who worked, 68.9% use French most often at work, 24.5% English, and 6.5% both English and French.
 Beside the language spoken the most often at work, 34.9% also use English and 15.6% also use French.

 Local government

-Val-des-Monts forms part of the federal electoral district of Pontiac and has been represented by Sophie Chatel of the Liberal Party since 2021.
+Currently, Val-des-Monts is a part of the federal electoral district of Argenteuil—La Petite-Nation, after the 2022 Canadian federal electoral redistribution.

+The municipality formed the riding Pontiac and has been represented by Sophie Chatel of the Liberal Party in the 44th Parliament of Canada.
 Provincially, Val-des-Monts is part of the Gatineau electoral district and is represented by Robert Bussière of the Coalition Avenir Québec since 2018.